Beware!! Scammers are posing as Planhub to defraud Canadians (July, 2020)

 - Stop all communication with the scammer

-- Contact your telecom company and your bank and put them on alert for unauthorised transactions.
+- Contact your telecom company and your bank to put them on alert for unauthorised transactions.
 Change your password and security questions if possible.

 - Make a list of all the information you have shared with the scammers and collect all documentary evidence from emails etc.